SMattsson/bandlimited-waveforms/README.md

 * [Status](#status)

 ## General info
-This is a open source tool developed in Python that can generate lookup tables to be used with the Teensy Audio Library.
+This is an open source tool developed in Python that can generate lookup tables to be used with the Teensy Audio Library.
 The tool generates header files that can be included in your project to play the standard waveforms bandlimited (without harmonic frequencies above 22.05kHz).